 Parklane Split Level Suite & Studio Suite

 Located at the hotel’s far end just next to sister hotel, York Hotel, is Parklane which offers apartment style living.
-Originally designed for long-stays, the Parklane Split Level Suite and Studio Suite categories in this wing have dedicated kitchens, appliances and balconies.
+Originally designed for long-stays, the Parklane Split Level Studio and Suite categories in this wing have dedicated kitchens, appliances and balconies.